homearanya/alistair-psychologist/src/pages/home-page.md

         I consider myself privileged to have been able to work with Alistair.
 He has helped me through some incredibly difficult and stressful situations – both work- and family-related
+      author: 'Psychotherapy client, 2015'
+    - Quote: >-
+        I have been on medication for many years for anxiety attacks… This is the first life skill I have found to help me cope without medication.
+      author: Course participant with panic disorder
+    - Quote: >-
+        I have benefited so much more than I could ever have imagined or dreamt of.
+I have better interactions… and also my relationships have improved with all my family members.
+      author: 'Course participant, 2015'
 ---